vimex-sarl/delivery-project/README.md

 In the public repository (`delivery-project`), configure the following secrets:

 **Required Secrets:**
-- `PRIVATE_REPO_SSH_KEY`: SSH private key with read access to the private repository
+- `PRIVATE_REPO_TOKEN`: Personal Access Token with `repo` scope for accessing the private repository
 - All existing Firebase service account keys and API keys from the private repository

 **Firebase Secrets (copy from private repo):**